jarsen/jarsen.github.io/_posts/2015-06-14-result-vs-throws.md

 I have been loving Swift the past year and am really excited about all the new features—and, of course, the open source announcement.

-When the `do`/`catch` model for error handling was announced, I there was a bit of frustration that `Result` was not the adopted model.
+When the `do`/`catch` model for error handling was announced, there was a bit of frustration that `Result` was not the adopted model.
 Since then, several developers have come out with [articles](http://www.sunsetlakesoftware.com/2015/06/12/swift-2-error-handling-practice) detailing what they [like better](http://owensd.io/2015/06/12/swift-throws-get-it.html) about it